Alboroni/WAF-Monitoring/readme.md

 ## Action Groups

 Following KPI review the relevant action groups should be set up for the alerts.
 These will be the relevant mail teams for each compent that has been discussed in the monitoring disuccsion workshop.
 An example arm template can be found in the [templates section](Templates\ActionGroupTemplate.json) of the repository with relevant [parameter file](Templates\ParameterFiles\ActionGrpParams.json).

+## Multi Resource Alerts

+Where possible and if able to scope multiresource alerts should be set.
+This enables one alert rule to be configred for many resources The currently supported resource

 ## Service Health